qmk/qmk_firmware/keyboards/kprepublic/bm60hsrgb_iso/rev1/keymaps/iso_nordic_sleepmode/readme.md

 Very few changes from default keyboard, apart from the button right of leftshift, and adding some more buttons on the second layer (function keys, home/end, pg up/down and media keys).

-On the default layout, the top left button is QK_BOOT on the second layer, this board has a reset button on the back.
+On the default layout, the top left button is RESET on the second layer, this board has a reset button on the back.
 So I feel like it serves a better purpose as the grave key (because grave-escape doesn't really work with mac and norwegian layout).
 It could of course also be on the base layer.